-Enrollment in a pension fund administrator is optional for workers earning less than USD 1,5358 and mandatory for those earning more.
+Enrollment in a pension fund administrator is optional for workers earning less than USD 1,5359 and mandatory for those earning more.
 If they are not already enrolled when they first cross this threshold, they have two months to choose a PFA.
-If they do not, the social security administration assigns one by default9.
-Enrollment outside this mechanism requires contact with sales force agents employed by PFAs
+If they do not, the social security administration assigns one by default10.
+Enrollment outside this mechanism requires contact with sales force agents employed by PFAs.

-Workers contribute a fixed 15% of their gross wages to social security (with no contributions required on earnings above USD 4,605)10.
-The distribution of these contributions between the defined-benefit subsystem administered by the Social Security Administration (SSA-DB) and the defined-contribution subsystem administered by pension fund administrators (PFA-DC) depends on a worker's gross monthly wage and whether they choose to apply Article 8 of Law 16.713.
-For enrollees earning less than USD 1,535, if they do not opt for Article 8, 100% of their contribution goes to the defined-benefit subsystem11.
-If they do opt for Article 8, the contribution is split equally between SSA-DB and PFA-DC for income up to this threshold.
+Workers contribute a fixed 15% of their gross wages to social security (with no contributions required on earnings above USD 4,605)11.
+The distribution of these contributions between the defined-benefit subsystem administered by the Social Security Administration (SSA-DB) and the defined-contribution subsystem administered by pension fund admin-